 - Splints for nighttime wear to help the toes and joint align properly.
 This is often recommended for adolescents with bunions, because their bone development may still be adaptable.

 Depending on the size of the enlargement, misalignment of the toe, and pain experienced, conservative treatments may not be adequate to prevent progressive damage from bunions.
 In these cases, bunion surgery, known as a bunionectomy, may be advised to remove the bunion and realign the toe.
-Dr. Lucas utilizes a “Hidden Incisional” approach when perfomingbunion surgery.
-He realizes that Aesthetics is just as important in addition to comfort and structural realignment of bunion deformities.
+Dr. Lucas utilizes a “Hidden Incisional” approach when performing bunion surgery.
+He realizes that aesthetics is just as important as comfort and structural realignment of bunion deformities.